 Help us make that possible.
 Help us make the #CostOfHome something we all can afford.

-Habitat Springfield has joined the national advocacy campaign, Cost of Home, to find solutions and help create policies that will allow 10 million individuals to meet their most basic needs.
+Habitat Springfield has joined the Cost of Home advocacy campaign, which seeks to find solutions and help create policies that will allow 10 million individuals to meet their most basic needs.
 We will raise our voices to influence policy and system changes at the federal, state, and local levels to declare that every family should be able to afford the cost of home.

 In Missouri, one out of 10 households spends more than 50% of their income on housing.